 Each artist is responsible for his/her own food and for transportation to and from Pittsburgh.
 When necessary, once in Pittsburgh, very limited local transportation will be supplied by Opera Theater.
 Therefore, all Artists are very strongly encouraged to bring their own cars.

-The application fee of $65 guarantees an audition or interview for SummerFest until audition slots are filled and the respective audition time and location are crossed out on the yaptracker application.
+The application fee of $65 guarantees an audition or interview for SummerFest until audition slots are filled and the respective audition time and location are crossed out on the YapTracker application.
+You can schedule your audition time yourself through YapTracker; check back periodically to see if additional slots open up.

 Marianne Cornetti Resident Artist Scholarship: One singer will be the recipient of this scholarship in honor of international mezzo soprano Marianne Cornetti.

 Pianists: There will be 5 openings for Resident Artist Pianists.
 Each will receive a full scholarship, and will receive additional payments for accompanying services outside mainstage rehearsals.
 Pianists will work alongside world-class conductors and coaches in rehearsals and training sessions.
-The duration of residency in Pittsburgh will be from June 15, depending on which pieces pianists are assigned to, through July 26.
+The duration of residency in Pittsburgh will be from June 15 or earlier, depending on which pieces pianists are assigned to, through July 24.

 Stage Directors: There will be 3 places for Resident Artist Stage Directors.
 Each will receive a full scholarship and work closely as Assistant Directors on mainstage productions.
-The duration of residency in Pittsburgh will be from June 15, depending on which pieces directors are assigned to, through July 26.
+As well as assisting on a mainstage production, directors will be assigned their own production of one of the Night Caps operas to direct.
+The duration of residency in Pittsburgh will be from June 15 or earlier, depending on which pieces directors are assigned to, through July 24.

 Up to four Featured Artist Singers will be chosen to perform substantial solo roles in the mainstage festival productions, understudy substantial roles, and participate in all training opportunities.
 This category is designed for emerging professionals between the ages of 22 and 35.
 Featured Artists pay $750 towards tuition fees; they may supply their own accommodation or pay an additional $500 for accommodation supplied by OTP.
-The duration of residency in Pittsburgh will be from June 22, depending on which roles and pieces singers are cast in, through July 26.
+The duration of residency in Pittsburgh will be from June 20 or earlier, depending on which roles and pieces singers are cast in, through July 24.

 Up to 24 Studio Artist Singers will be chosen to participate in the training program and perform in the ensemble with the possibility to perform appropriate roles and understudy roles.
 In addition, the majority of Damn Yankees roles and many of the cabaret and concert solo performing opportunities will be reserved for Studio Artists.